troubling/hummingbird/HAIO.md

 echo "$USER ALL=(ALL) NOPASSWD: ALL" | sudo tee -a /etc/sudoers
 ```

-Once done, `hummingbird init haio` will have placed all the Hummingbird code at ~/go/src/github.com/troubling/hummingbird -- the git upstream remote will be set to the official fork and the origin will be set to your username, just assuming you have forked the code on GitHub and use the same username.
+Once done, the `hummingbird-init-haio.sh` will have placed all the Hummingbird code at ~/go/src/github.com/troubling/hummingbird -- the git upstream remote will be set to the official fork and the origin will be set to your username, just assuming you have forked the code on GitHub and use the same username.
 You can patch this up with `git remote set-url origin git@github.com:YOU/hummingbird` if needed.

 A normal development loop would be to write code and then: